-It doesn’t matter what your list of accomplishments include, we all get stuck from time to time.
+It doesn’t matter what your list of accomplishments includes, we all get stuck from time to time.
 The reasons are endless: fear, discomfort, a lack of confidence.

 But what separates the extremely successful from the rest is one key differentiator: they know how to get unstuck faster.

-They’ve trained their brains to think about procrastination strategically, allowing them to realize that no matter the obstacle, the only way through it is to take action against it.
+They’ve trained their brains to think about procrastination strategically, allowing them the realization that no matter the obstacle, the only way through it is to take action.

-You can languish in inaction forever, but the quicker you’re able to move into a state of doing, the more energy and momentum you’ll gain.
+You can revel in inaction forever, but the quicker you’re able to move into a state of doing, the more energy and momentum you’ll gain.

 The tools that create ripples.